Energy company reviews

 This will add 10% on average to dual-fuel customers’ bills - £116 per year for a medium user.
 This is made up of a 9.4% gas price rise and 11% electricity price rise.

 Green Star also said that all correspondence will now be sent electronically.
 If you want to receive paper bills and letters, you’ll have to pay £20 extra per year (unless you're on Green Star’s Priority Services register) and contact Green Star to request them.

 September: Green Star will pay compensation totalling £361,415 to customers who were mis-sold its tariffs, energy regulator Ofgem announced.
 Some 8,815 people were only offered Green Star Energy tariffs when they visited a particular page on the price comparison website Utility Discount, with which Green Star Energy was working.
 Cheaper tariffs were available.

 From January 2015 to May 2018, ‘Green Star Energy did not ensure that Utility Discount clearly informed prospective customers that it was acting as its representative, rather than offering an independent service’.

 Customers who joined Green Star using Utility Discount can switch away without paying exit fees.

-July: Green Star Energy announced that it’ll raise the price of its standard variable gas and electricity deal (called Rate Watch Variable) by a huge 16% from 28 August.
-This will add around £202 to customers’ bills on average per year.
+July: Green Star Energy announced that it will raise the price of its standard variable gas and electricity deal (called Rate Watch Variable) by a huge 16% from 28 August.
+This will add around £202 to customers’ bills, on average, per year.